samuelpratt/OfflineForm/README.md

 This is a PoC of a offline send using a service worker.
 If you turn off your network connection and push send in /form.html then the contents of the form will be sent to /api/Post next time the network is up.

+Note: data is stored in indexeddb as you can't access localstorage from the service worker.

 # References

 * https://www.twilio.com/blog/2017/02/send-messages-when-youre-back-online-with-service-workers-and-background-sync.html